earningss/RBXFLIP-PREDICTOR/README.md

-Download the zip file then extract all then you see the folder then go to chrome://extensions/
+Download the zip file then extract all then you see the folder clikc the flder you see another folder  then go to chrome://extensions/

 then drag it in there or upload it